 Thomas Vignard, Sales Manager at STP Concept

 Prolynk miniature AGVs (OSE Group) are an alternative to traditional conveyors when the machine requires flexibility and modularity.
 The solution naturally found its place in this innovative project which required a great adaptability.
-Thank you to the teams of LACROIX Electronics for this great collaboration.
+Thank you to the teams of the Electronics activity of LACROIX for this great collaboration.

 Frédéric Issaly, Product Manager at Prolynk, OSE Group